wakeful-answer/vigilant-journey/docs/Special-Programs.md

   desc:
     - 'WSK concerts have always displayed the inclination towards redefining the limits of audiovisual performance.
 Synthesizing the visual with the sonic to form synesthetic displays, WSK events draw not only from live and expanded cinematic tradition but rather from a long lineage of photographic, performative, and experiential forms including the camera obscura, the panorama and diorama, the magic lantern, the color organ, liquid light shows and other theatrical formats.'

-    - 'This special program will be split into two:'
+    - 'This special program will be segmented in a manner evoking the transformation of the moving image:'

-    - 'The first half will present the collaborative result of an experimental film workshop conducted by Japanese artists Makino Takashi and Rei Hayama.
+    - 'Exploring the material dimensions of 16mm film, and its infinite possibilities, Makino Takashi and Rei Hayama will present the collaborative result of a recently-concluded experimental film workshop they conducted.
 In collaboration with WSK founder Tengal, live improvisational music and performances will augment and interact with the projected filmic output producing a highly sensorial event featuring the interplay of light, motion, bodies, and electronics.'

-    - 'The second half will feature a completely new work from one of Manila’s earliest and most trailblazing experimental multimedia art groups: The Children of Cathode Ray.
-Established in 1989, three of the group’s original core members — Tad Ermitaño, Magyar Tuazon, and Jing Garcia — will perform.
+    - 'Performing a new piece is one of Manila’s earliest and most trailblazing experimental media art groups: The Children of Cathode Ray.
+Established in 1989, three of the group’s original core members — Tad Ermitaño, Magyar Tuazon, and Jing Garcia — will work with an arsenal of obsolete technology.
 A Cathode Ray piece might have radios and 4-second cassette-tape loops feeding into a mix filled with drums and electronic percussion, effected guitars, synthesized pads, vintage gears and passionate raving in an invented language, which would in turn be augmented visually by video feedback, projections of exposed Super-8 abraded with a variety of kitchen implements, or VHS spliced on a pair of consumer VCRs.
-CCR created the sound of the future, yesterday.'
+The Children of Cathode Ray created the sound of the future, yesterday.'

+    - 'Lastly, Ken Furudate will provide a mesmerizing audiovisual performance wholly generated through digital means.
+Deeply influenced by minimalist aesthetics, Furudate concentrates on the simplest elements such as sine waves, pulses, dots, lines, and loop functions, and scales them up to states of overwhelming complexity, at times featuring smooth and transfixing moiré-fringed vortices and subtly-oscillating washes of spectral noise.'
 -
-  title: MUSICMAKERS HACKLAB SHOWCASE
+  title: SHAPESHIFTERS: MUSICMAKERS HACKLAB 2019 @ WSK
   artists:
     - Peter Kirn
     - Tad Ermitano